 - Buttery Blackberry Cake: The batter is the same as our sour cream crumb cake, which we usually bake in a square baking dish.
 Since we’re adding big blackberries and a substantial cream cheese layer, we need to ensure we have a pan that can fit all these layers.
 A 9-inch springform pan is ideal.
 If you need a recommendation, I use and love this one.
 Sour cream is a key ingredient in this breakfast cake because it promises a tender, rich, and exceptionally moist crumb.

 - 2 Ingredient Cream Cheese Layer: Some of the sugar goes into the cake batter and some goes into the cream cheese layer.
-Beat softened cream cheese (block of cream cheese, not the spread) with granulated sugar until combined and smooth.
+Beat softened cream cheese (brick of cream cheese, not the spread) with granulated sugar until combined and smooth.
 It’s pretty thick, so do your best to spread it.
 It certainly doesn’t have to look or be perfect.

 - Crumb Topping: The crumb topping is a scaled down version from what we usually use on New York-style crumb cake.
 I use the same amount for cranberry cake, too.
 For crumb toppings, I go back and forth between cold butter and melted butter.
 Melted butter creates a cake-like crumb topping, while cold butter creates a more crumbly crumb, if that makes sense.
 What I love most about this topping, though, is that it stays moist (doesn’t dry out) because it settles into the cream cheese layer.

 Plus a 4th layer if you add the optional icing.
 Does a big overloaded cake like this really need icing?
 No. Are you going to turn down the opportunity for creamy icing melting into warm crumb cake?
 Hope not.